City of Dixon, California

-Business View Magazine interviews representatives of Dixon, California for our focus on Growth & Economic Development in U.S. Cities
+Business View Magazine interviews representatives of City of Dixon, California for our focus on Growth & Economic Development in U.S. Cities

 Located 23 miles outside California’s capital of Sacramento is Dixon – a charming city full of potential.
 Its origins date back to the 1850s and California’s Gold Rush, when hopeful travellers came to find their fortunes.
 Those who stayed, established settlements like Silveyville, although its location was only semi-permanent until 1870 when the Vaca Valley and Clear Lake Railroad’s Solano County line was built.
 Since the train tracks didn’t travel through Silveyville, the residents relocated their entire community to Thomas Dickson’s land where tracks did cross.

 The ambitious move even included the Dixon United Methodist Church, which still stands today and welcomes parishioners every Sunday.
 Dickson donated his land on the condition the town be named ‘Dicksonville’ after him.
 Unfortunately, after the first rail shipment was mislabelled as ‘Dixon,’ the simplified spelling stuck.